 - The speed limit in urban areas is 0-50kmph

-- The speed limit in rural areas is 0-70kmph (This limit is depend on the area.
-So make sure pay close attention to the given limit by the side of a road)
+- The speed limit in rural areas is 0-70kmph (This limit depends on the area.
+So make sure to pay close attention to the given limit by the side of the road)

-- The speed limit in a highway is 80-100kmph (If you are not in between the given speed limit in a highway you’ll be fined when you exit the highway.
+- The speed limit on a highway is 80-100kmph (If you are not in between the given speed limit on a highway you’ll be fined when you exit the highway.)

 - You must always follow the road signs accordingly.
-Failed to do so may harm you or your vehicle or pedestrians or third party.
+Failing to do so may harm you or your vehicle or pedestrians or a third party.
 In the worst-case scenario, above all or some of them together may happen.

 Examples of road signs in Sri Lanka

 - Traffic signals are put in place to control the flow of traffic and ensure safety on the roads.